Pi: Transcendence

-The transcendence of π has two important consequences: First, π cannot be expressed using any finite combination of rational numbers and square roots or n-th roots (such as $\sqrt[3]{31}$ or $\sqrt{10}$).
+The transcendence of π has two important consequences: First, π cannot be expressed using any finite combination of rational numbers and square roots or nth roots (such as $\sqrt[3]{31}$ or $\sqrt{10}$).
 Second, since no transcendental number can be constructed with compass and straightedge, it is not possible to "square the circle".
 In other words, it is impossible to construct, using compass and straightedge alone, a square whose area is exactly equal to the area of a given circle.
 Squaring a circle was one of the important geometry problems of the classical antiquity.
 Amateur mathematicians in modern times have sometimes attempted to square the circle and claim success—despite the fact that it is mathematically impossible.

+An unsolved problem thus far is the question of whether or not the numbers π and e are algebraically independent ("relatively transcendental").
+This would be resolved by Schanuel's conjecture – a currently unproven generalization of the Lindemann–Weierstrass theorem.

 Continued fractions

 As an irrational number, π cannot be represented as a common fraction.
-But every number, including π, can be represented by an infinite series of nested fractions, called a continued fraction:
+But every number, including π, can be represented by an infinite series of nested fractions, called a simple continued fraction: